dotnet/jitutils/README.md

                     [-a] [-t <arg>] [-c] [-f] [--benchmarksonly] [-v] [--core_root <arg>] [--test_root <arg>]

-        -b, --base <arg>        The base compiler path or tag.
+        -b, --base <arg>        The base compiler directory or tag.
+Will use crossgen or clrjit from this directory,
+                                depending on whether --crossgen is
+                                specified.
-        -d, --diff <arg>        The diff compiler path or tag.
+        -d, --diff <arg>        The diff compiler directory or tag.
+Will use crossgen or clrjit from this directory,
+                                depending on whether --crossgen is
+                                specified.
         --crossgen <arg>        The crossgen compiler exe.
+When this is specified, will use clrjit from the --base and --diff directories with this crossgen
         -o, --output <arg>      The output path.
         -a, --analyze           Analyze resulting base, diff dasm directories.